Zapper-fi/protocol/docs/api-intro/portfolio-totals.md

 # Portfolio Totals

-Surfaces various aggregations of onchain data including total networth, claimables, debts, and more.
+Surfaces various aggregations of onchain portfolio data including total net worth, claimables, debts, and more.

 ---

 ### `totals`

-TBD
+The `totals` object contains fields such as `claimables`, `debts`, `holdings`, and other aggregations of portfolio data.

 ### Common Uses